RogerVFbr/MySQLAccess/README.md

   - Names of the tables you need to access
   - Names and types of the columns of these tables

-## SQL Connector Installation
+## MySQL Connector Installation
-The SQL Connector is needed on any Java project using JDBC and dealing with MySQL databases.
+The MySQL Connector is needed on any Java project using JDBC and dealing with MySQL databases.
 You will need to install it on your project before using MySQLAccess, since it relies on Java JDBC.
 - Download JDBC connector at https://dev.mysql.com/downloads/connector/j/
 - Create LIB folder in project folder.
 - Copy JAR file from downloaded zip to LIB folder (Ex. mysql-connector-java-8.0.16.jar)
-- The steps for including the connector on your project will depend on your IDE of choice.
+- The steps for including the connector on your project class path will depend on your IDE of choice.
-- If you use Eclipse, find the instruction on this link: http://www.ccs.neu.edu/home/kathleen/classes/cs3200/JDBCtutorial.pdf
+- If you use Eclipse, find the instructions on this link: http://www.ccs.neu.edu/home/kathleen/classes/cs3200/JDBCtutorial.pdf
+- If you use Netbeans, find instructions here: https://stackoverflow.com/questions/24490361/java-lang-classnotfoundexceptioncom-mysql-jdbc-driver-in-netbeans
 - If you use IntelliJ, follow the steps below:
   - Go to menu FILE > PROJECT STRUCTURE > LIBRARIES
   - Click on plus sign